SeaOfNodes/Simple/chapter01/README.md

 Each node is assigned a unique dense integer Node ID when created.
 This ID is useful for debugging, efficiently computing equality and e.g. as an index into a bit vector, which in turn is used to efficiently visit a (possibly cyclic) graph.
-We discuss Node equality in Chapter 9 Global Value Numbering.
+We discuss Node equality in [Chapter 9](../chapter09/README.md).

 ### Start Node